saricden/ImmersionOS/README.md

 ImmersionOS is a new kind of OS for extended reality (AR/VR/MR) devices comprised of a core and an extensible, functional component driven ecosystem that runs in 3D space.
 I plan on building the initial _proof of concept_ as a Unity app, then progressing towards a fully independant, open source OS.

+The target platform for the Unity POC is the Meta Quest 3.

 ## Table of Contents
 - [Core](#core)
 - [Editor](#editor)